A5H73Y/Parkour/docs/tutorials/parkour-config.md

   PreventJoiningDifferentCourse: false
   # Should players have their collisions removed.
 You need to have the Scoreboard enabled for this to work.
   PreventPlayerCollisions: false
+  # Should players be prevented from taking fire damage
+  PreventFireDamage: true
+  # Should the Player only be allowed to achieve checkpoints sequentially (1 - 2 - 3...)
+  # Or can they be allowed to skip checkpoints (1 - 3 - 4...)
+  SequentialCheckpoints: true
   # Should the Players have to be sneaking to activate the Parkour Tools
   SneakToInteractItems: true
   # Should achieving the final Checkpoint trigger the Course finish for the Player